Kansas City Chiefs: Decline

 Within two weeks of Vermeil's retirement, the Chiefs returned to their defensive roots with the selection of its next head coach.
-The team introduced Herm Edwards, a former Chiefs scout and head coach of the New York Jets, as the team's tenth head coach after trading a fourth-round selection in the 2006 NFL Draft to the Jets.
+The team introduced Herm Edwards, a former Chiefs scout and head coach of the New York Jets, as the team's tenth head coach after trading a fourth-round selection in the 2006 NFL draft to the Jets.
 Quarterback Trent Green suffered a severe concussion in the team's season opener to the Cincinnati Bengals which left him out of play for eight weeks.
 Backup quarterback Damon Huard took over in Green's absence and led the Chiefs to a 5–3 record.

 Kansas City was awarded a Thanksgiving Day game against the Denver Broncos in response to owner Lamar Hunt's lobbying for a third Thanksgiving Day game.
 The Chiefs defeated the Broncos 19–10 in the first Thanksgiving Day game in Kansas City since 1969.
-Hunt was hospitalized at the time of the game and died weeks later on December 13 due to complications with prostate cancer.
+Hunt was hospitalized at the time of the game and died weeks later on December 13 due to complications of prostate cancer.
 The Chiefs honored their owner for the remainder of the season, as did the rest of the league.
 Trent Green returned in the middle of the season, but struggled in the final stretch, and running back Larry Johnson set an NFL record with 416 carries in a season.
 Kansas City managed to clinch their first playoff berth in three seasons with a 9–7 record and a bizarre sequence of six losses from other AFC teams on New Year's Eve, culminating with a Broncos loss to the 49ers.
 The Indianapolis Colts hosted the Chiefs in the Wild Card playoffs and defeated Kansas City 23–8.

 In 2007, Trent Green was traded to the Miami Dolphins leaving the door open for either Damon Huard or Brodie Croyle to become the new starting quarterback.
 After starting the season with a 4–3 record, the Chiefs lost the remaining nine games when running back Larry Johnson suffered a season-ending foot injury and the quarterback position lacked stability with Huard and Croyle.
 Despite the team's 4–12 record, tight end Tony Gonzalez broke Shannon Sharpe's NFL record for touchdowns at the position (63) and defensive end Jared Allen led the NFL in quarterback sacks with 15.5.